cloudposse/docs/content/fundamentals/philosophy.md

 SweetOps breaks down cloud infrastructure into 4 discrete layers:

-1. **Foundational**: Your AWS Accounts, VPCs, IAM, and DNS architecture.
+1. **Foundation**: Your AWS Accounts, VPCs, IAM, and DNS architecture.
 1. **Platform**: Your EKS / ECS Clusters, Load Balancers, IAM Service Accounts, and Certificates.
 1. **Shared Services**: Your CI/CD pipelines, BeyondCorp solution, and Monitoring and Logging tooling.
 1. **Application**: Your Backend and Frontend Applications.

 We delineate between these layers as they have different Software Development Life Cycles (SDLC) and tools that are responsible for managing them.
-For example, Terraform is great for building your Foundational layer, but other tools might be better for managing the continuous delivery of the Application layer (e.g. ArgoCD).
+For example, Terraform is great for building your Foundation layer, but other tools might be better for managing the continuous delivery of the Application layer (e.g. ArgoCD).
 It's also important to note that each layer builds on the previous and the lower layers are less likely to change over time.
-At the bottom, you won't frequently change your AWS accounts and VPCs in your Foundational layer, just like when operating a platform you won't be rebuilding EKS clusters in your Platform layer without disrupting all tenants of the platform.
+At the bottom, you won't frequently change your AWS accounts and VPCs in your Foundation layer, just like when operating a platform you won't be rebuilding EKS clusters in your Platform layer without disrupting all tenants of the platform.
 You might, however, add HashiCorp Vault to your Shared Services layer to increase your security posture or add a new API microservice to your Application layer.
 The Application Layer is ultimately the most important layer of them all: it's what drives your business.
 It's where your applications live, which is why it will change continuously.

 ## Optimize for Day 2+ Operations